Ancona Ducks

 Pollina Line

 On May 2020, we drove to the Pollina Project in Leicester, NC and picked up 2 males and 3 females, one day old.
-The parents were Harry (a tricolor, who we now have) and Ginny as well as Hermione and Ron, but we don’t know which ducklings came from which pair.
+The parents were Harry (a chocolate and blue tricolor, who we now have) and Ginny as well as Hermione and Ron, but we don’t know which ducklings came from which pair.
 The ducklings were: Drako, Remus, Minerva, Narcissa, and Delphini.
 Two of the 3 hens laid blue eggs.
 Everyone has been coyote dinner except Drako.

 We later adopted Harry because he is a tricolor (they get culled in the APA project) and because he may carry a blue egg gene.